Asymptotic nodal length and log-integrability of toral eigenfunctions: Introduction

+The dependence of the nodal length of toral eigenfunction on the measure $\mu$, as in \eqref{spectral measure}, was already observed, in the \textit{random} setting, by Kurlberg, Krishnapur and Wigman \cite{KKW}.
+They found that the variance of the nodal length depends on the fourth, as opposed to the second, Fourier coefficient of $\mu$, while the expectation is universal.
+On one hand, Theorem \ref{thm 1} shows that the nodal length behavior is much richer than what can be captured by random models.
+And, on the other hand, it precisely describes how the distribution of lattice points affects the nodal length.

-that is the nodal length does not equidistribute at Planck-scale. \end{exmp} Finally, the main new ingredient in the proof, which allows us show \eqref{anti-concentration}, is the log-integrability of $f$: \begin{prop} Let $f$ be as in \eqref{function} be flat and $p\geq 1$ be fixed.
-Then there exists a density one subsequence of $\lambda\in S$ such that
+The main new ingredient, instrumental to the proof of \eqref{2}, which will allow us to show \eqref{anti-concentration}, is the log-integrability of $f$: \begin{prop} Let $q\geq 1$ be an integer.
+Then there exists a density one subsequence of $S'=S'(q)\subset S$ and some constant $C=C(q)>0$ such that for all $\lambda\in S'$ the following holds: for every flat $f_{\lambda}$, in the sense of Definition \ref{def flatness}, we have